panzerdp/dmitripavlutin.com/content/posts/2019-08-20-optional-chaining/index.md

 ## 7. Why do I like it?

-I like the optional chaining operator because it allows to access eaily the properties from nested objects.
-It prevents writing boileprate that verifies against nullish values on every property accessor from the accessors chain.
+I like the optional chaining operator because it allows accessing easily the properties from nested objects.
+It prevents writing boilerplate that verifies against nullish values on every property accessor from the accessor chain.

-You can have even better result when optional chaining is combined with nullish coaersion operator, to handle default values in an easier way.
+You can have an even better result when optional chaining is combined with a nullish coalescing operator, to handle default values more easily.

 *What nice use cases of optional chaining do you know?
 Write a comment below!*